hal313/feature-switch-core/README.md

 ```

 ### Example: Dark Testing a new Implementation
 Testing a new implementation can introduce breaking changes.
-The FeatureManager can be used to allow the original implementation to continue to be used, while also executing the new implementation and sending metrics for evaluation.
-While the new implementation is executed, the results are never used.
+The FeatureManager can be used to allow the original implementation to continue to be used for all users, while also executing the new implementation for analysis, controlled by a feature switch.
 ```javascript
 // Define some features
 const features = {